runningdemo/real_domain_name/README.md

 I recommended you install this plugin because We don't know when the browser will screw things up again.

+> Updates: Update on April 19th at noon Pacific time: Chrome has just released version 58.0.3029.81.
+We have confirmed that this resolves the issue and that our ‘epic.com’ test domain no longer shows as ‘epic.com’ and displays the raw punycode instead, which is ‘www.xn--e1awd7f.com’, making it clear that the domain is not ‘epic.com’.
+We encourage all Chrome users to immediately update to the above version of Chrome to resolve the issue.
+The original post follows:

 ## I don't trust this plugin?

 This plugin is open sourced, check it here: https://github.com/liaa/real_domain_name